geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But melted ere it reached the monarch's breast.

-Next Fire's brave king ; but, guiltless of a wound,
+Next Fire's brave king; but, guiltless of a wound,

-The spear at distance quiver'd in the ground :
+The spear at distance quiver'd in the ground:

 He Pyrapblectos drew, his wondrous blade,*